Mirwais-Farahi/Data-Visualization-with-Tableau-Specialization/Course 1 - Fundamentals of Visualization with Tableau/README.md

 - **Best Practices for Visualization**:
   You learned important best practices for data visualization, including knowing your audience, understanding your data, using color effectively, and keeping visualizations simple and clean.

-### What’s Next:

-This course gave you a solid foundation, but there’s much more to learn!
-To deepen your knowledge and refine your skills, I encourage you to move on to the next course in the specialization.
-You'll learn the theory behind effective design and how to make visualizations tailored to specific audiences.
-The following courses will use the full version of **Tableau Desktop**, which provides more advanced tools and features for creating sophisticated visualizations.

-Good luck on your journey to becoming a data visualization expert, and keep practicing to stay sharp!

 Happy vizing!